treetrnk/blog/_posts/2016-06-16-gmless-goblin-one-shot.md

 **Played by:** Me!
 (Nate)

-Oggleward is a scrawny goblin and nephew of the cheif.
-He is an embarrasment to his family since he enjoys to dance tribal dances to seek the great blue ball's blessing.
+Oggleward is a scrawny goblin and nephew of the chief.
+He is an embarrassment to his family since he enjoys to dance tribal dances to seek the great blue ball's blessing.
 He is not good in combat, but instead has learned some crude illusionary magic from the Blue Ball.